fiftysixtech/.github/profile/README.md

 Our [Ethereum Developer Resources](https://github.com/fiftysixtech/ethereum-developer-resources) include curated guides, contract templates, and toolkits for building on Ethereum and EVM-compatible chains.

 *Ideal for solo devs and teams building smart contract–based products.*

-## What We Offer

-* **Project-Based Builds** — From zero to launch, we scope, design, and ship full-stack products.
-* **Fractional CTO Services** — Ongoing technical leadership without the full-time cost.
-* **Infra Automation** — Scripts, pipelines, and setups to reduce tech debt and save engineering time.
-* **Startup Strategy Sessions** — One-on-one guidance to roadmap, prioritize, or debug your stack.
-* **Free Resources** — Developer tools and explainers to make emerging tech understandable.

 ## Contributing